Hermine Dalkowitz Tobolowsky

 Hermine Tobolowsky, a Dallas attorney, lobbied and testified 25 years before legislative committees for equal rights for Texans, earning the nickname “Mother of the Texas Equal Rights Amendment.”
 She organized bus rides, rallies, fund-raising events, and meetings in addition to sacrificing her own money to get the amendment passed in Texas.
 She also lobbied for the homestead exemptions amendment and for the amendment or repeal of more than 30 other discriminatory laws.

 In 1982, the Women’s Law Caucus of The University of Texas School of Law established the Hermine Tobolowsky Award in her honor.
-Her other awards include Top News Shapers in Dallas (1972, 1974, Dallas Times Herald), Texas Woman in History (1976, Texas Federation of Business and Professional Women’s Clubs, Inc.), Women Helping Women Award (1979, Dallas Women’s Center), and Women Helping Women Award (Soroptimist International).
+Her other awards included Top News Shapers in Dallas (1972, 1974, Dallas Times Herald), Texas Woman in History (1976, Texas Federation of Business and Professional Women’s Clubs, Inc.), Women Helping Women Award (1979, Dallas Women’s Center), and Women Helping Women Award (Soroptimist International).

 Hermine Tobolowsky died on July 25, 1995.